putuoka/c4it-blog/content/posts/2022/071-postgres-docker/article.md

 ![List all environment variables associated to a Container](./list-environment-variables.png)

+**Note: environment variables may change with newer image versions**.
+Always refer to the official docs, specifically to the documentation related to the image version you are consuming.

 ## Navigate the DB with PgAdmin

 Now that we have Postgres up and running, we can work with it.